-Keolis Downer supports a commitment to conduct business in an ethical and responsible way.
-Keolis Downer will not tolerate any form of human rights abuse, including modern slavery, in our operations and supply chain.
-We implement a risk-based approach to managing modern slavery and are committed to continuously improving our processes.
+At Keolis Downer, we are committed to ensuring that our operations and supply chains are free from any form of human rights abuse, including modern slavery.
+We are dedicated to conduct business in an ethical and responsible way.
+A risk-based approach is used to manage modern slavery and we are committed to continuously improving our processes.